 - Equine-assisted interventions: Regardless of the approach or modality, healing with horses isn’t healing if it comes at the expense of the horse.
 Various relational and somatic reenactments of coercion, appeasement, exploitation, misattunement, triangulation, overwhelm, and overriding still do occur in an industry that means well and has the best of intentions, which have negative impacts on clients and equines alike.
 Misleading, dubious or pseudo-scientific explanations for what is taking place can also set up unrealistic expectations and create situations that can reinforce the perspective that horses are magic unicorns that can cure anything.
 To quote Kate Naylor, “deification is still objectification“; polarized perspectives, such viewing them as tools for our use (on one end of the spectrum) or supernatural beings (on the other end of the spectrum), are rarely beneficial for anyone involved.

-- Horse ownership, training, and performance: It remains far too common to blame the horse for behavioural issues, while deflecting attention away from the environmental and human conditions that have shaped those behaviours in the first place.
+- Horse ownership, training, behaviour shaping, and performance: It remains far too common to blame the horse for behavioural issues, while deflecting attention away from the environmental and human conditions that have shaped those behaviours in the first place.
 Focusing on trying to punish or fix difficult behaviours while disregarding the humans’ role in creating those behaviours is similar to when a child or teen is taken to a therapist to be “fixed” when in fact their reactions and challenges make sense given their circumstances.
 Identifying others as the patient or problem without looking at the environment, oneself, and one’s role in the equation (or the role of prior caregivers and conditions) is known by a number of names in human-human relationships: scapegoating, projection, blame, and gas lighting.